 Turns out, there was a groundhog size ball of lint in the blower housing [I think that's what it's called].
 The rear bearings were bad, the ground strap was broken, the front bearings were seriously worn and the dryer was off balance.

 Taking the drying apart and replacing broken/missing parts was easy.
 Getting the dryer belt back on was a BEAST!
-But I did it - YAY me!

-We are now able to dry clothes in peace and harmony!
+You are now able to dry clothes in peace and harmony!

 Where do I pick up my supermom cape!?